October 30, 2011

 If you are looking for way to navigate around your city, you might want to check out the New York-based startup FlyKly.
 FlyKly offers a electric bicycle in two models: the sleek, forward-thinking Modern (shown here and above left) or the rugged, classical feel of the Vintage (shown here and above right).
 Both come at the same price, $1,990.

-Unlike the Boston-based Pietzo electric bike we covered previously, FlyKly saves money and is eco-friendly – a dollar of electricity stored in its lithium-ion batteries powers 1,000 miles of riding.
+Unlike the Boston-based Pietzo electric bike, FlyKly saves money and is eco-friendly – a dollar of electricity stored in its lithium-ion batteries powers 1,000 miles of riding.
 So you could make it halfway across the United States on one charge.
 Not bad.
 FlyKly is also quiet because it is electric.

 Since it is technically a bicycle, not a scooter, it offers pedals to encourage you to burn some calories while you travel, or alternatively, power the ride if you run out of juice.
 That said, the pedals seem to be positioned at a slightly inconvenient spot to pedal comfortably.
 So it appears that the FlyKly is really a scooter that does not have to adhere to scooter laws thanks to its bike pedals – it’s an electric bike not a scooter.
 Brilliant!